DBCDK/content-first/doc/endpoints.md

 If the user is already logged in (ie. a valid cookie is present in the request), the result is same as for `GET /v1/users/`*uuid*.

-If there is no cookie or the cookie is invalid, then the web service will redirect to the OpenPlatform login page.
+If there is no cookie or the cookie is invalid, then the web service will redirect to the Adgangsplatform login page.
 On successful login, the service will redirect to TODO:?, which can then use `GET /v1/login` or `GET /v1/users/`*uuid*.
 On login failure the service will redirect to TODO:?.

-### `POST /v1/login`
+### `POST /v1/logout`

 Makes sure the current login cookie is invalidated.